Kazu-Kusa/mentabotix/README.md

 function_closure()
 ```

-Of course, you can also build a closure with branch logic in it.
+Of course, you can also build a closure with branching logic in it.

 ```python
 from mentabotix import MovingState, MovingTransition, Botix